medvedevgroup/TwoPaCo/NEWR.md

 * graphdump -- a utility that turns output of twopaco into text format

-Disclaimer: this is still a research prototype, the code has not been "officially" released yet.
-Things like compilation, installation, output file format, and command line parameters are subject to change.
-Though the correctness of the implementation was thoroughly tested, the testing is still in progress.
-However, you can already use it.
+Disclaimer: though the correctness of the implementation was thoroughly tested, this is still a research prototype and the code has not been "officially" released yet.
+Things like compilation, installation, output file format, and commandline parameters are subject to change.

 Compilation
 ===========